Check out the 24 reasons below why Vienna is an awesome summer city:

 There are sooooo many green spaces in Vienna to lay your picnic blanket, lie back and look at the clouds.
 We’ve put together a list of the best picnic parks, check it out!

-3. You get to drink on boats – which pretty much means your on some fancy holiday
+3. You get to drink on boats – which pretty much means you’re on some fancy holiday

 We’re not claiming exclusivity to this, but the vibes that run throughout Vienna during summer are a special thing.
 Combining good weather with the people of Vienna’s favouring of ‘life’ over work in the work-life balance leads to a free and easy, laidback holiday feeling spreading throughout the streets of the city.

-People stop to talk in the streets, they smile more, they strip down to bikinis, or get topless in parks smack bang in the middle of the city – you get the feeling that people want to make the most out of the summer months here.
+People stop to talk in the streets, they strip down to bikinis, or get topless in parks smack bang in the middle of the city – you get the feeling that people want to make the most out of the summer months here in Vienna.

-7. Messy Döner, or Käsekrainer while sitting some random spot in the city after a night out?
+11. Messy Döner, or Käsekrainer while sitting in some random spot in the city after a night out?
 One of the best feelings in the world.

 Well, rather the things you’re doing on those rooftops get distinctly more exciting.
-From chilling on a friend’s sketchy rooftop to chilled drinking at a rooftop bar, there’s nothing quite like a Vienna rooftop in summertime
+From chilling on a friend’s sketchy rooftop to chilled drinking at a rooftop bar, there’s nothing quite like a Vienna rooftop in the summertime

 Who needs waves when you’ve got a kite, or a paddle (wink, wink).

-There’s no shortage of fantastic outdoor events happening in Vienna throughout summer, from open air cinema to food festivals.
-While there will be less happening in the year of Corona, there’s still plenty on offer.
-Keep an eye on our week and weekend event guides to stay up-to-date.
+There’s no shortage of fantastic outdoor events happening in Vienna throughout summer, from open-air cinema to food festivals.
+While there will be less happening this year, there’s still plenty on offer.
+Keep an eye on our weekend event guide to stay up-to-date.

-17. The possibilities for summer weekend and day trips are plentiful!
+20. The possibilities for a summer weekend and day trips are plentiful!

 One of the greatest things in Vienna is that you can leave it behind for a day, or a weekend within the space of 20 minutes.
 That’s right, the city is surrounded by great summer escapes, not to mention the dozens of swim-worthy lakes these areas host.
 Summer and its surrounding areas are a playground for summer lovers.
 Check out our guide to awesome city escapes from Vienna and our guide to the best nature escapes from Vienna – all accessible by train.

-With few tourists hitting up Vienna this year, there’s a less populated calm on the streets of Vienna for those that are left over.
-The stores are emptier and if you drive, you’ll always find a park on the street.
+If we ignore the packed touristy spots, Vienna is pretty empty at this time of the year.
+Lots of Viennese are on holidays, so you have most of the city to yourself.
+The stores are emptier and if you drive, you’ll always find a parking spot on the street.
 So you could say it’s like a Vienna Sunday every day of the week.